What is the Jr. NBA?

 How do I purchase discounted uniforms for my league?

-Please visit our “Outfit Your League” page to learn more.
+Please visit our “Outfit Your Program” page to learn more.
 This will take you directly to the site providing uniform options and discounts associated with being a Jr. NBA member organization.
 Please submit an inquiry online and a representative will be in touch about specific discounts and printing options for your league.

 How do I get my league/organization involved in NBA special events and player appearances?